techlore/go-incognito/README.md

 ## Project Status
 - Section 3 is currently being produced.
 Lessons are first uploaded to YouTube, so visit our channel https://www.youtube.com/c/techlore to catch them as they are released.
 There's a Go Incognito playlist located at https://www.youtube.com/playlist?list=PL3KeV6Ui_4CayDGHw64OFXEPHgXLkrtJO
-- Currenty goal to complete production of the free course by the end of August, 2020.
+- Current goal to complete production of the free course by the end of August, 2020.
 Premium by the end of October, 2020.
 - Once the free course is complete, the premium version will go into development.
 Read the below section to learn about the premium version.

 ## Premium vs Free Version